YasraLarki/Docs/aspnetcore/signalr/streaming.md

 By [Brennan Conroy](https://github.com/BrennanConroy)

+::: moniker range="= aspnetcore-2.2"

 ASP.NET Core SignalR supports streaming return values of server methods.
 This is useful for scenarios where fragments of data will come in over time.
 When a return value is streamed to the client, each fragment is sent to the client as soon as it becomes available, rather than waiting for all the data to become available.

+::: moniker-end

+::: moniker range=">= aspnetcore-3.0"

+ASP.NET Core SignalR supports streaming from client to server and from server to client.
+This is useful for scenarios where fragments of data will come in over time.
+When streaming, each fragment is sent to the client or server as soon as it becomes available, rather than waiting for all the data to become available.

+::: moniker-end

 [View or download sample code](https://github.com/aspnet/Docs/tree/live/aspnetcore/signalr/streaming/sample) ([how to download](xref:index#how-to-download-a-sample))

-## Set up the hub
+## Set up the hub for streaming

+### Server to client streaming

-A hub method automatically becomes a streaming hub method when it returns a `ChannelReader<T>` or a `Task<ChannelReader<T>>`.
+A hub method automatically becomes a server to client streaming hub method when it returns a `ChannelReader<T>` or a `Task<ChannelReader<T>>`.
 Below is a sample that shows the basics of streaming data to the client.
-Whenever an object is written to the `ChannelReader` that object is immediately sent to the client.
-At the end, the `ChannelReader` is completed to tell the client the stream is closed.
+Whenever an object is written to the `ChannelWriter` that object is immediately sent to the client.
+At the end, the `ChannelWriter` is completed to tell the client the stream is closed.

 > [!NOTE]
-> * Write to the `ChannelReader` on a background thread and return the `ChannelReader` as soon as possible.
+> * Write to the `ChannelWriter` on a background thread and return the `ChannelReader` as soon as possible.
 Other hub invocations will be blocked until a `ChannelReader` is returned.
 > * Wrap your logic in a `try ... catch` and complete the `Channel` in the catch and outside the catch to make sure the hub method invocation is completed properly.

 ::: moniker range="= aspnetcore-2.1"